 Phosphorus is found in large amounts in high protein foods, but without the calcium to balance it out, it leads to osteoporosis.
 One should ingest (and absorb) double amounts of calcium to phosphorus to maintain a healthy ratio.

-Soft drinks contain about 500 milligrams of phosphorus per serving without any calcium, making this one of the leading contributors to osteoporosis worldwide.
+Soft drinks contain about 500 milligrams of phosphorus per serving without any calcium, making this one of the leading contributors to poor bone health worldwide.

-Phytates found in grains, nuts and seeds tends to bind to phosphorus, preventing us from absorbing up to 50% of it.
-Fermenting these or cooking them can enhance bioavailability.
+Phytates found in grains, nuts and seeds tends to bind to phosphorus, preventing us from absorbing up to 50%.
+Fermenting these foods or cooking them can enhance bioavailability.

 - Natural Milk and dairy.

 - Nuts and seeds.